olsson-group/ito/README.md

 To run the analysis script on a trajectory execute the following command

 ```
-python scripts/analyze.py {trajectory_path}
+python scripts/analyse_trajs.py {trajectory_path}
 ```

-This will automatically fetch the last generated trajectory. otherwise use the --traj argument to specify a path.
 The available flags and kw args can be seen by running

 ```
 python scripts/analyse_trajs.py --help